Soapy Smith's Soap Box blog

 in free genealogical prison and convict records, historical court records, executions, insane asylum records and biographies

-of famous outlaws, criminals & pirates in the United States, United Kingdom and Canada.
+of famous outlaws, criminals &pirates in the United States, United Kingdom

 The Blonger Brothers

 Sam and Lou Blonger were the rivals and successors of "Soapy 's "empire

 in Denver.
 This is a wonderful "tell all "website that is beautifully detailed and a well written history of one

 of the longest underworld reigns in criminal history.
 Operated by Scott and Craig Johnson, the g-g-great grand nephews.